 Office space in a professional work environment

-The Grade II* listed Mansion, with views across the stunning gardens and Westbury White Horse, creates a truly distinctive working environment.
-Built in 1603, by Sir John Ley, lord high treasurer to King James I and Charles I, the house has had a variety of interesting owners making a truly fascinating history.
+The Grade II* listed Mansion, offers shared office space and individual office space, with views across the stunning gardens and Westbury White Horse, which creates a truly distinctive working environment.
+Built in 1603, by Sir James Ley, lord high treasurer to King James I and Charles I, the house has had a variety of interesting owners making a truly fascinating history.

 The co-working area offers a unique and flexible approach to shared office space, equipped with first-rate business facilities surrounded by incredible views and vistas in a professional, friendly environment.

 Come and try the co-working space for free.